Navigate to the Alldogboots.com homepage

 What Kind of Boots Are Best For Dachshunds?

 The Pawtrexx boots are excellent boots for Dachshunds who drag their rear paws.
 They are durable and have a heavy duty rubber sole and reinforced toe.
 They are made of neoprene and should fit snug.
 However, because the Pawtrexx boots are so heavy-duty they may tend to be slightly heavy for a very small dog.
 If your Dachshund is in a wheelchair or completely paralyzed in back they will be ideal.
 Otherwise they may be too hindering.
 They can be found here.
 The Pawtrexx boots are also an excellent choice for snow boots because they have a sole that can help with traction and grip in icy conditions.
-If you are in need of an orthopedic boot for rear paws (these boots also double up as awesome indoor and summer booties) that is a little lighter, then the Ultra Paws may be a good choice.
+If you are in need of an orthopedic boot for rear paws (these boots also double up as indoor and summer booties) that is a little lighter, then the All Weather Ultras may be a good choice.
 They will help with dragging paws but are quite a bit lighter than the Pawtrexx boots.
 They are also low-cut boots so they should certainly fit a short leg.
 If you have a mini Dachshund you'll want to take a look at the Zipper boots for rear support as they come in smaller sizes than the Pawtrexx. boots.
 The Zipper boots can be found here.

 If you have a Doxie who does not have medical issues there are a lot of choices in boots!
 The Meshies are excellent boots for indoors or hot pavement.
 They will help with added traction on slippery floors and prevent burns walking on the ground during the summer.
-That goes the same for the Ultra Paws.
+That goes the same for the All Weather Ultras.
 For a mini Dachshund the Mini Meshies are a great choice because they will fit the smallest dogs.
 Zipper boots are an excellent winter choice as they have a heavy duty traction sole and are made of a warm neoprene outer material.
 Our soft sole booties will be an easy fit for your Dachshund during winter.
 The interior fleece will also keep your dog warm on the coldest days.
 Pawz rubber booties are always a good choice for a Dachshund for all weather conditions as they slip easily over the paw.

 How To Fit a Dachshund With Dog Boots